 If you know of a student in crisis, please let us know.
 The UF Law Student Affairs Office has a resource counselor, Leif Stringer, on staff to help students with any issues students are facing.
 All services are confidential and do not have to be reported to The Florida Bar as treatment.

 Law school can be a stressful time.
 The rigors of exams, social networking and professional obligations can combine with personal matters to weigh you down every day.
 In order to thrive in law school, students need to make time to care for themselves.
 Eating right, exercising and getting enough sleep are only a few ways to combat stress and provide a healthy atmosphere that permits students to perform to the best of their abilities.

 A healthy diet can counter stress in a number of ways.
 Consuming the right amount of fruits, vegetables, grains, meats and dairy can increase the amount of calming chemicals in the brain, while reducing the production of stress-inducing ones.

-UF’s distinguished place among the top social universities is well deserved, but it’s important to partake in nightlife festivities in moderation.
+UF’s distinguished place among the top social universities is well deserved, but it’s important to partake in alcohol in moderation.
 Alcohol consumption contributes to feelings of depression and makes stress harder to cope with in the long run.
 Abuse of alcohol and drugs can be a life-threatening problem.
 Due to the high levels of academic stress at law school, law students can be especially vulnerable to such addiction.
 If you need help, you can use the U Matter We Care website to connect with a professional.